robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingUserKeywords.rst

 Using variables with custom embedded argument regular expressions
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-When custom embedded argument regular expressions are used, Robot Framework automatically enhances the specified regexps so that they match variables in addition to the text matching the pattern.
+When embedded arguments are used with custom regular expressions, Robot Framework automatically enhances the specified regexps so that they match variables in addition to the text matching the pattern.
 For example, the following test case would pass